Alf Morgans: Political career

 On 4 May 1897, Morgans was elected to the Legislative Assembly seat of Coolgardie.

 In parliament, he was a supporter of Premier Sir John Forrest.
 After Forrest resigned from state politics, the former supporters of Forrest continued to work together; the group became known under the moniker of ministerialists.
 In November 1901, the ministerialists defeated Premier George Leake on a no-confidence vote, and he was compelled to resign.
 However, they were initially unable to agree on a nominee for premier, and when the governor invited Frederick Henry Piesse to form a government, he could not secure enough support.

-The ministerialists eventually agreed on Morgans as a compromise candidate, and he took office as premier and colonial treasurer on 21 November 1901, despite having never previous held any ministerial office.
+The ministerialists eventually agreed on Morgans as a compromise candidate, and he took office as premier and colonial treasurer on 21 November 1901, despite having never previously held any ministerial office.

 However, in the subsequent ministerial by-election 1, supporters of Leake stood against Morgans' newly appointed cabinet, and three of the six new ministers were defeated.
 Morgans then asked Governor Lawley for a dissolution of the Assembly, but this was refused.
 He resigned as premier on 23 December 1901, and Leake took office again, this time with clearly defined support.
 Morgans did not re-nominate at the subsequent election.